Cruz-Lopez-Carlos-Antonio/Analytic_power_generation_cilindrical/docs/semianalytic.md

 ## Streaming Potential and Conversion Efficiency

-The average streaming potential can be evaluated directly using the previous definitions:[cite: 7]
+The average streaming potential can be evaluated directly using the previous definitions:

 <div style="background:#f7f7f7; padding:15px; border-left:4px solid #4a90e2; border-radius:6px; margin:20px 0;">
 $$